porfirio-hdz/dvc-pipelines/README.md

 - Notice that the output (prepare_penguins.csv) of the data_prepare stage is the input of the featurize stage.

-So far your dvc.yaml file should look like this:
+So far, your dvc.yaml file should look like this:

 ```yaml
 stages: